nap2000/docs/ref-question-types.rst

 **Type**
   geoshape

+.. _geocompound-widget:

 geocompound
 +++++++++++

 Similar to geotrace this type records a line however attributes can also be added to points along the line.
-Currently these attributes are fixed as "pit" and "fault", in a future release they will be set as parameters.
+To set a marker on a line click on the point and a popup will be shown.

 **Type**
   geocompound

+**Appearance**
+  marker:{type}:{name}:{label}

 **Availability:**